aptech/docs/docs/fred_series_search_tags.rst

     :type series_search_text: string

     :param realtime_start: The start of the real-time period.
-For more information, see Real-Time Periods. optional, default: today's date
+For more information, see Remarks. optional, default: today's date

     :type realtime_start: YYYY-MM-DD formatted string

     :param realtime_end: The end of the real-time period.
-For more information, see Real-Time Periods. optional, default: today's date
+For more information, see Remarks. optional, default: today's date

     :type realtime_end: YYYY-MM-DD formatted string

     :param tag_names: A semicolon delimited list of tag names to only include in the response.
-See the related request fred/series/search/related_tags. optional, no filtering by tag names by default
+See the related request :func:`fred_series_search_related_tags`. optional, no filtering by tag names by default

          Example value: 'm1;m2'.
 This value filters results to only include tags 'm1' and 'm2'.

     :type tag_names: String

     :param tag_group_id: A tag group id to filter tags by type. optional, no filtering by tag group by default.

         One of the following: 'freq', 'gen', 'geo', 'geot', 'rls', 'seas', 'src'.

-             freq = Frequency
+        - freq = Frequency
-             gen = General or Concept
+        - gen = General or Concept
-             geo = Geography
+        - geo = Geography
-             geot = Geography Type
+        - geot = Geography Type
-             rls = Release
+        - rls = Release
-             seas = Seasonal Adjustment
+        - seas = Seasonal Adjustment
-             src = Source
+        - src = Source

     :type tag_group_id: String